isomerpages/mindef-sg101/_economy/growing-our-economy/2010-to-the-present-new-challenges.md

 ![Alt text for image on Isomer site](/images/economy/growing-our-economy/airportdeparturehall.jpg) (Image: [Gov.sg](https://www.gov.sg/article/further-support-for-aerospace-aviation-tourism-sectors))

-The COVID-19 (Coronavirus Disease 2019) pandemic had forced governments to close their borders, halt economic activity, and make people stay at home.
-With the global economy coming to a partial standstill, Singapore was deeply affected.
+The COVID-19 (Coronavirus Disease 2019) pandemic forced governments to close their borders, halt economic activity, and put cities under lockdown.
+With the global economy coming to a partial standstill, Singapore was deeply affected, especially as we rely heavily on tourism.

-Flash estimates by the Ministry of Trade and Industry showed that the Singapore economy had contracted 2.2 per cent, setting the country on course for its worst recession since independence.
+Estimates by the Ministry of Trade and Industry (MTI) in March 2020 showed that the Singapore economy had contracted 2.2%, setting the country on course for its worst recession since independence.

 ![Alt text for image on Isomer site](/images/economy/growing-our-economy/Screenshot%202020-10-2.png)